thingsboard/thingsboard.github.io/docs/iot-gateway/install/deb-installation.md

  - "/docs/iot-gateway/install/rpi/"
 ---

-This guide will help you to install ThingsBoard IoT Gateway on Ubuntu 20.04 LTS / 22.04 LTS / 24.04 LTS.
+This guide will help you to install ThingsBoard IoT Gateway on Ubuntu 22.04 LTS / 24.04 LTS.

 ## Prerequisites